 Safe working conditions are vital for many reasons with workers safety being paramount.
 Ensuring that employers follow safe procedures significantly decreases the occurrence of work injuries.

-Both federal and Pennsylvania law requires that employers follow specific rules and regulations regarding worker safety.
+Both federal and Pennsylvania law requires that employers follow specific rules and regulations regarding worker safety and mitigating unsafe working conditions.
 The Occupational Safety and Health Administration (OSHA) establishes and enforces many of these rules.

 Unfortunately, not all employers will follow safety procedures or protocols, and that failure often leads to harm for workers.
 How can you protect yourself from unsafe working conditions?
 How do you report hazardous working conditions?
 You may be surprised how simple the answer these questions can be.